IndieAuth Ticket Auth

 Alice discovers the ticket endpoint of the subject.
 See #Discovery

 Alice makes a POST request to the ticket endpoint.
-This is basically saying "if you wanted to fetch this as this person and see private stuff, here's a ticket you can use to get an access token".
+This is basically saying "if you wanted to fetch this as this person and access the resource, here's a ticket you can use to get an access token".

 • ticket - a random string that can be redeemed for an access token

-• resource - the access token will work at this URL
+• resource - the access token will work at this URL(s).
+Multiple resources can be provided

 • subject - the access token should be used when acting on behalf of this URL